toelke/routing-experiments/rip/README.md

 ![routing plot](images/routes.png)

 Each router is shown as an ellipse with all its IP addresses and arrows point to routers, annotated by the prefix being routed that way.

+In this example you can actually see a routing asymmetry: If "a" would like to send a packet to `172.20.2.2` ("c") the packet would go "a"->"e"->"d"->"c" with a source address of `172.20.4.2`.
+But "c" routes packets to `172.20.4.0/24` to "b" which sends them on to "a".
+Without deactivating the routing path filter, "c" would not even accept the packets coming from "d" bearing a source that "should" not be coming from that direction.
+With the filters disabled, the ping requests will go "a"->"e"->"d"->"c" and the replies will go "c"->"b"->"a", so the ping will in fact circle the network.